axboe/fio/HOWTO.rst

 			and 'nrfiles', so that the files will be created.
 			This engine is to measure file delete.

+		**dircreate**
+			Simply create the directories and do no I/O to them.
+You still need to set  `filesize` so that all the accounting still occurs, but no actual I/O will be done other than creating the directories.

+		**dirstat**
+			Simply do stat() and do no I/O to the directories.
+You need to set 'filesize' and 'nrfiles', so that directories will be created.
+			This engine is to measure directory lookup and meta data access.

+		**dirdelete**
+			Simply delete the directories by rmdir() and do no I/O to them.
+You need to set 'filesize' and 'nrfiles', so that the directories will be created.
+			This engine is to measure directory delete.

 		**libpmem**
 			Read and write using mmap I/O to a file on a filesystem mounted with DAX on a persistent memory device through the PMDK